 Large wind turbines must operate under very turbulent and unpredictable environmental conditions.
 Due to sudden, compact gusts, the loads on the blades vary over intervals of time much shorter (1-3Hz) than the response times of today’s variable speed rotors or active blade pitch mechanisms, and vary over different sections of the at any given time.
 The resulting stochastic loads become the performance limitations and the design drivers for the blades and some components of the drive train and structure.

-FlexSys has impressive credentials for aerodynamics and flow control, but for Industry we offer an exciting range of new mechanism designs that are just not possible any other way.
-Whether you need to reduce the part count of a new device you're developing (to just one piece?), or need a repeatable performance profile that is inexpensive but highly reliable, FlexSys can show you how.
-Our proprietary software-based system can teach you how, or design for you, a device that can do your job, at Macro to Micro scale, for a billion operating cycles or as a single-use throwaway.
+FlexSys has impressive credentials for aerodynamics, but for Industry we offer an exciting range of compliant and single-part mechanism designs that are just not possible any other way.
+Whether you need to reduce part count, or eliminate backlash, or need a repeatable performance profile that is inexpensive and highly reliable, FlexSys can help.
+Our creative design engineers can look at your assemblies and quickly determine if it could benefit from this out-of-the-box design approach.

 Our expertise has pioneered the research and development of many of the most practical and robust MEMS devices to date, including power systems, linear actuators, motion amplifiers, precision positioning devices and compliant mechanisms that don’t require assembly.